Marion Cotillard: Acting credits and accolades

-As of 2024, Cotillard's films have grossed more than $3.7 billion at the worldwide box-office and have sold more than 75 million admissions in France.

 Among other awards, Cotillard has received an Academy Award for Best Actress, a Golden Globe Award, a BAFTA Award, two César Awards, a Lumière Award and a European Film Award.
 She has also won a New York Film Critics Circle Award, a National Society of Film Critics Award, and a Los Angeles Film Critics Association Award for Best Actress, the critics' awards trifecta.
 Cotillard, Isabelle Adjani, and Isabelle Huppert are the only French actresses to win the New York Film Critics Circle Award for Best Actress.
-When she won the Academy Award for Best Actress, she became the first and (as of 2024) only actor to win an Academy Award for a French-language performance, and also the second actress to have won this award for a non-English language performance.
+When she won the Academy Award for Best Actress, she became the first and (as of 2026) only actor to win an Academy Award for a French-language performance, and also the second actress to have won this award for a non-English language performance.
 Cotillard earned several critics' awards for The Immigrant (2013) and Two Days, One Night (2014), three more Golden Globe nominations for Nine (2009), Rust and Bone (2012), and Annette (2021), and received a second Academy Award nomination for Best Actress for Two Days, One Night in 2015, her second nomination for a French-language film, becoming one of only seven actors to receive multiple Academy Award nominations for non-English language performances.

 In March 2010, Cotillard was made a Chevalier (Knight) of the Ordre des Arts et des Lettres (Order of the Arts and Letters) by the French government for her "contribution to the enrichment of French culture".
 She was promoted to Officier (Officer) on 10 February 2016.

 On 14 July 2016, Cotillard received France's highest honour – she was named a Knight of the Legion of Honour.
 She was among 650 names from the worlds of politics, culture, sport and public life published in the government's official journal for Bastille Day.

 On 2 July 2025, it was announced that Cotillard will receive a star on the Hollywood Walk of Fame in 2026 for her contributions to motion pictures.